nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Actor:** user\
 **MSS:**
 1. User chooses to load a data source at input file-path.
-2. Flashlingo loads data source and displays success or failure message Use case ends.
+2. Flashlingo loads data source and displays success or failure message.\
+Use case ends.

 ### Non-Functional Requirements